plaid/plaid-python/PUBLISH.md

 - Update the `CHANGELOG.md` with the release version and relevant comments and changes
 - Commit the change, create a Pull Request, and obtain approval from a Plaid team member
 - Merge the commit into `master`, and pull down the latest changes locally from `master`
-- Run `make pull-openapi && make build-openapi` to build the generated dependencies

 2. **Publish to Pypi**